relab/thesis-proposals/2023/equilibria-analysis.md

 ## Project Description

 Distributed algorithms are notoriously difficult to get right, and different tools (TLA/Petri nets) have been proposed to specify and verify the correctness of such algorithms in the presence of failure.
-In the area of blockchain and decentralized systems, complex distributed algorithms are enhanced with reward systems, that encourage participation and correct behavior.
+In the area of blockchain and decentralized systems, complex distributed algorithms are enhanced with reward systems that encourage participation and correct behavior.
-The rewarding mechanisms typically aim to establish Nash-Equilibria, i.e. situations, where any node, that unilaterally deviates from the protocol, receives a reduced reward.
+The rewarding mechanisms typically aim to establish Nash-Equilibria, i.e. situations where any node that unilaterally deviates from the protocol, receives a reduced reward.

-The goal for this project is to build a tool, that can analyse reward systems in TLA+ models.
+The goal of this project is to build a tool that can analyze reward systems in TLA+ models.
 The goal of such an analysis is to both verify the existence of a predefined Nash-Equilibrium, as well as the systematic search for potentially unknown Equilibria.
-Since TLA+ is only partially suited for such an analysis, in this project, we will explore the possibility to extract a model from the TLA toolbox and process it using external tools.
+Since TLA+ is only partially suited for such an analysis, in this project, we will explore the possibility of extracting a model from the TLA toolbox and processing it using external tools.

-You will work on a simple sample of a reward mechanism from the literature, however, the goal is to establish methods easily transferable to other algorithms.
+You will work on a simple sample of a reward mechanism from the literature; however, the goal is to establish methods easily transferable to other algorithms.
 You can also build on an existing TLA+ model.

 ## Tasks / Milestones

 - Study the existing TLA+ model
-- Extract state graph from the TLA toolbox and parse with external tool
+- Extract the state graph from the TLA toolbox and parse it with an external tool
 - Model the equilibrium condition
-- Verify a well known Equilibrium for given instantiations of the model, comparing running times of the external tool with verification inside the toolbox
+- Verify a well-known Equilibrium for given instantiations of the model, comparing running times of the external tool with verification inside the toolbox
-- Design method to search for existence, or verify absence of Equilibria in external tool
+- Design method to search for the existence or verify the absence of Equilibria in external tool

 ## Reading material